 - Large Ham: A bit more subdued than Leeta or Hakeev, but still...!
 Fridge Brilliance in this case; he's had to turn to something to recover from his wife's death, and it just happened to be ham.

-- Love Makes You Evil: Learning of his wife and unborn child makes him desperate to get them back.
+- Love Makes You Evil: Learning of Clauda and their unborn child makes him desperate to get them back.
 It's a pretty shallow excuse, as he was already a selfish jerk and the alternate Noye literally never knew said wife and thus had no emotional connection to her or reason to want her back.
 There is also that in both shown timelines where Noye actually did know his wife he is noticeably calmer and more rational — even the one where she was killed.

 - Misplaced Retribution: He blames the Federation for the loss of his wife and child, but it's unknown if he knows why they're gone outside of the fact that it involved the Federation.